opentok/Opentok-Java-SDK/README.md

 # Samples

-There are two sample applications included in this repository.
+There are two sample applications included with the SDK.
 To get going as fast as possible, clone the whole repository and follow the Walkthroughs:

 *  [HelloWorld](sample/HelloWorld/README.md)